pyodide/pyodide-blog/content/posts/rust-pyo3-support-in-pyodide.md

 ```
 Unable to find library `-lc-debug`
 ```
-For some reason, Rust tries to link `libc` into Emscripten dynamic libraries.
-It also used to link everything in debug mode even if compiled with the `--release` flag, hence `-lc-debug`, but [this has been fixed](https://github.com/rust-lang/rust/pull/97928).
+For some reason when Rust tries to link libc into Emscripten dynamic libraries, Emscripten raises an error.
+Rust also used to link everything in debug mode even if compiled with the `--release` flag, hence `-lc-debug`, but [this has been fixed](https://github.com/rust-lang/rust/pull/97928).

 Attempting to link `libc` into an Emscripten dynamic library causes an error.